iwi-unibe-ch/ConversationalSpaceMapApp/README.rst

 Quickstart
 ============================

-Note: This quickstart assumes that you have already installed Python.
+Note: This quickstart assumes that you have already installed Python and Git.

 1. Download or clone the repository